-This process is often deemed the most democratic as by entailing a full legislative role for the European Parliament it is seen to be achieving citizen control over the EU’s policy processes.
+This enhanced power of the Parliament is often deemed as the most democratic element of the decision-making process in the EU, as it is seen to increase citizens’ control over the EU’s policy processes.

 Notice how the vast majority of policy areas fall under this decision making procedure (see pages 1-6).

 The ordinary legislative procedure has up to three main stages, although the process can be concluded at the first or second stage.

 - A first reading by the EP and then the Council

 - A second reading by the EP and then the Council

 - A Conciliation Committee

 Decisions under the ordinary legislative procedure are taken by Qualified Majority Voting (QMV).
 This means that unanimity is not needed for a decision to be taken in the Council when a pre-determined majority of member states (representing a certain percentage of the EU population) are in agreement.
 In reality, however, the Council usually tries to reach unanimity.

 Each member state has a certain number of votes weighted by population size.
 Click here to see a table of the number of votes each member state has and how directly (or not) it relates to population.

 As of 1 November 2014, a new procedure for qualified majority voting is used, also called the ‘double majority’ rule.
 The prerequisites for such a majority are: a majority of 55% of the member states (or 16 out of 28 member states) if the proposal is made by the Commission or the High Representative, or 72% if the proposal is made my somebody else, as well as a majority of 65% of the total EU population, regardless of who makes the proposal.